alanzthai/Twitter-Clone_Secure/README.md

 # Twitter-Clone_Secure
- A copy-cat implementation of Twitter to learn how to secure a web application.
+ A copy-cat implementation of Twitter utilized to learn how to secure a web application.
+Protects against basic vulnerabilities such as XSS, SQL injection, etc.